 Thank you for your interest in submitting an abstract for Electricity Transformation Canada 2020!

 All abstract submissions will be carefully reviewed by our Program Advisory Team and assessed on suitability for the conference and applicability to main themes listed below.
-We welcome topics which are not part of the suggested themes in the Other category, and will make decisions based on how they complement the content.

 Electricity Transformation Canada undertakes a Call for Abstracts which are published on the Conference website and on industry-related platforms.
 Proposals are reviewed and selected based on whether: